Renewable Energy, Enterprise and Management (REEM) MSc

 - create an innovative product or service

-- develop a proof of concept
+- develop a proposal

 Your teaching and learning is also supported by Canvas.
 Canvas is a Virtual Learning Environment.
 You'll use Canvas to submit your assignments and access your: